minin43/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_enabled                             0       // Whether or not the shadow should spawn ttt_arsonist_enabled                           0       // Whether or not the arsonist should spawn ttt_hivemind_enabled                           0       // Whether or not the hive mind should spawn
+ttt_shadow_enabled                             0       // Whether or not the shadow should spawn ttt_arsonist_enabled                           0       // Whether or not the arsonist should spawn ttt_hivemind_enabled                           0       // Whether or not the hive mind should spawn ttt_plaguemaster_enabled                       0       // Whether or not the plaguemaster should spawn

 // Individual Role Spawn Weights ttt_hypnotist_spawn_weight                     1       // The weight assigned to spawning the hypnotist